tbrowder/RakudoBin/README.md

 DESCRIPTION
 ===========

-This module distribution can be used in several different scenarios for installing or upgrading a host to use the Rakudo binary download archive containing `rakudo` and <zef> executables.
+This module distribution can be used in several different scenarios for installing or upgrading a host to use the Rakudo binary download archive containing `raku` and <zef> executables.

 In fact, it is designed to maintain and use the native Rakudo package to bootstrap the binary downloads.
 Consider the following scenarios: